Menu

 Toby Harris, Brandeis to Iona (D1)

-In the transfer portal (top-tier transfers, the majority will end up in D1):
+In the transfer portal (top-tier transfers, the majority will end up on scholarship):

 Nick Roper, IWU (one year)